 Ampfield USAAF 9th Air Force Memorial

-On Sunday 2 July 1944 a Cessna UC-78 Bobcat, serialled 43-7538 of HQ 84th Fighter Wing (at the time based at Station 408 Beaulieu) USAAF 9th Air Force was on a flight from Carentan in France to RAF Chilbolton (USAAF Station 404).
-On board with pilot 1st Lt Walter Hayes Jnr were,
+On Sunday 2 July 1944, a Cessna UC-78 Bobcat, serialled 43-7538 of HQ 84th Fighter Wing (at the time based at Station 408 Beaulieu) USAAF 9th Air Force was on a flight from Carentan in France to RAF Chilbolton (USAAF Station 404).
+Onboard with pilot 1st Lt Walter Hayes Jnr were,

 |